sakar123/sakar123/README.md

 ## I'm an Engineer!
-- ??
-I�m currently looking for full time positions!
+- 🔭 I’m currently looking for full time positions!

-- ??
-I�m currently learning python and ML
+- 🌱 I’m currently learning python and ML

-- ??
-I�m looking to work on robotics projects
+- 🥅 I’m looking to work on robotics projects

-- ?
-Fun fact: I love the beach, I want to live in an insland for some time
+- ⚡ Fun fact: I love the beach, I want to live in an insland for some time

 ###